-- The recipient MUST verify that the message was not issued after the time indicated in the NotOnOrAfter conditions (subject to allowed clock skew). - The recipient MUST verify that it is listed as an intended audience in the <saml2:AudienceRestriction> element. - The signature on the assertion MUST be validated as described in the SAML 2 specification.
-Requirements for checking the revocation status of certificates including the allowed methods (CRL, OCSP etc.) is left as a policy decision.
+- The recipient MUST verify that the message was not issued after the time indicated in the NotOnOrAfter conditions (subject to allowed clock skew). - The recipient MUST verify that it is listed as an intended audience in the <saml2:AudienceRestriction> element.

-2 OIOSAML Core attributes are not required in identity tokens either.
+2 OIOSAML attributes are not required in identity tokens either.